 Supporting your child during remote education (advice from the DfE)

 Parents and carers should not feel that they need to set work for their child.
 However, the resources below can help you plan your child’s days during this period.
-These resources may also be useful for pupils and students to use alongside the work provided by their school or college.
+These resources may also be useful for pupils and students to use alongside the work we provide, or just to give them further support at home..

 Engaging children at home